google/libtrusttoken/README.md

 1. v2_privatemetadata - A variant that allows the use of one bit of private metadata and 3 public metadata values.

 Both versions of the Trust Token API are compatible with Chrome M88.

+## Building

+Using Ninja (note the 'N' is capitalized in the cmake invocation):

+    mkdir build
+    cd build
+    cmake -GNinja ..
+    ninja

+Using Make (does not work on Windows):

+    mkdir build
+    cd build
+    cmake ..
+    make